-During a partial or complete nail avulsion, your provider injects an anesthetic (numbing medicine) in your toe.
-Then the provider cuts away part or all of the toenail.
-It can take a few months for the nail to regrow.
-For recurrent ingrown nails these avulsion procedures can be done permanently with the assistance of a chemical to kill the nail root.
+During a partial or complete nail avulsion, your provider will inject a numbing medicine (anesthetic) into your toe.
+Then, they’ll cut away part or all of your toenail.
+It can take a few months for your nail to regrow.
+If the condition keeps occurring, your provider can perform permanent ingrown toenail removal with the assistance of a chemical to kill the nail root.

 You can take these steps to prevent an ingrown toenail:

-Most of the time, an ingrown toenail is not a serious health problem.
+Most of the time, this foot condition isn’t a serious health problem.
 Ingrown toenail treatment usually works.
-The ingrown toenail won’t grow back if you practice good foot care.
+Your ingrown toenail won’t grow back if you practice good foot care.